GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I don't believe in the sort of eureka moment idea.
-I think it's a myth.
-I'm very suspicious that actually Archimedes had been thinking about that problem for a long time.
+> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
 >
-> ~ *Tim Berners-Lee*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts